KimikoMcGirr/How-to-Learn-to-Code/README.md

-# How-to-Learn-to-Code-2018
+# How-to-Learn-to-Code
-Summer intermediate python course for biological researchers
+Companion materials for the CodeStories summer intermediate python course for biological researchers.